antonycourtney/tad/NOTES.md

 [X] Opening of parquet files
 [X] Rip out old --parquet support
-[X] Ensure we can open directories from open dialog (openDialog / showOpenDialogSync) [X] opening of sqlite files from cmd line
+[X] Ensure we can open directories from open dialog (openDialog / showOpenDialogSync) [X] Probably want a way to specify (multiple) data sources and files to open on command line.
+[X] opening of sqlite files from cmd line
 [ ] opening of sqlite files from open dialog
 [X] opening of duckdb files from cmd line